Bridging the Divide: Maintaining Relationships Amid Political Tension

 Strategies for Managing Political Anxiety in Relationships

-Managing political anxiety in relationships requires a multifaceted approach.
+Navigating political differences and managing political anxiety in relationships requires a multifaceted approach.
 Here are some strategies to help you navigate this challenge:

 Moving Forward: Maintaining Connections Despite Political Divides